Approaching the Continuous from the Discrete: an Infinite Tensor Product Construction: Finite Approximation Families

-We are finally ready to define $\inften{\cC}$.
-To obtain a strict monoidal functor $\cC \to \inften{\cC}$, we single out an element $*$, common to all countable sets $\J$ considered.
+We are finally ready to offer an explicit description of adjoining infinite tensor products.
+To obtain a strict monoidal functor, we single out an element $*$, common to all countable sets $\J$ considered.

 \begin{definition} Let $\cC$ be a semicartesian category with cancellative deletion, and let $*$ be a set.
-Then $\inften{\cC}$ is the semicartesian category defined as follows: \begin{itemize} \item Each object is an abstract infinite tensor product $X \colon \pfin^{\op}\to \cC$, with $* \in J$; \item Morphisms $f\colon X \to Y$ are equivalence classes of compatible families; \item Composition is defined pointwise: $gf$ is the compatible family given by
+Then $\inftenexp{\cC}$ is the semicartesian category defined as follows: \begin{itemize} \item Each object is an abstract infinite tensor product $X \colon \pfin^{\op}\to \cC$, with $* \in J$; \item Morphisms $f\colon X \to Y$ are equivalence classes of finite approximation families; \item Composition is defined pointwise: $g\comp f$ is the finite approximation family given by